divyajeettt/custom-risc-interpreter/README.md

 ## About custom-risc-interpreter

 custom-risc-interpreter is an Interpreter (Assembler and Simulator) for a custom [Reduced Instruction Set Architecture](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer) (for [Assembly](https://en.wikipedia.org/wiki/Assembly_language)).
-It is a command-line based project developed as a Project Assignment for the course [<b>CSE112: *Computer Organization*</b>](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE112).
-The deliverables of the project have also been pushed to this repository.
+It is a command-line based project developed as a Project Assignment for the course **[CSE112: *Computer Organization*](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE112)**.
+The deliverables of the project have also been added to this repository.

-This project fetched an <b>A+</b> grade and passed all Run-Time Test Cases provided at the time of project demonstration.
+This project fetched an **A+** grade and passed all Run-Time Test Cases provided at the time of project demonstration.

 ## Some Key Features